jetli/awesome-yew/README.md

 - [The WebAssembly Book](https://rustwasm.github.io/docs/book/) - Working with the web and producing .wasm files.
 - [The wasm-bindgen Guide](https://rustwasm.github.io/docs/wasm-bindgen/) - How to bind Rust and JavaScript APIs.
 - [The wasm-pack Guide](https://rustwasm.github.io/docs/wasm-pack/) - How to build and work with rust-generated WebAssembly.
+- [Programming WebAssembly with Rust](https://pragprog.com/book/khrust/programming-webassembly-with-rust) - Includes a chapter `Advanced JavaScript Integration with Yew` on creating an app with Yew.

 ## Alternatives